nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. Tutor adds the student by entering the command with student details
+1. Tutor adds the student by entering the command with student details.
 2. GREWZ adds student.
 Use case ends.